coding-for-reproducible-research/CfRR_Courses/individual_modules/Introduction_to_Markdown_in_R/4d_RMarkdown_Components_Embedded_Code.md

 ![eval T echo T](Embedded_Display_Items/evalT_echoT.png)

-Using `eval = TRUE` and `echo = FALSE` will run the code chunk when the R Markdown file is processed, but only show the result of the code in the final output.
+Using `eval = TRUE` and `echo = FALSE` will run the code chunk when the R Markdown file is processed, but only show the result of the code chunk in the final output.
 For the above example, this would display in a HTML output as:

 ![eval T echo F](Embedded_Display_Items/evalT_echoF.png)

 Just having the result of a code chunk in the output but not the code itself is particularly useful when wanting to display figures produced using R code.
-Nevertheless, it can also be helful sometimes to display the contents of code chunk in the output but not have it ran when the `.Rmd` file is processed, for example when drafting and debugging code, or simply show example code without running it.
+Nevertheless, it can also be helpful sometimes to display the contents of code chunk in the output but not have it ran when the `.Rmd` file is processed, for example when drafting and debugging code, or showing example code without running it.
 In which case, the combination of `eval = FALSE` and `echo = TRUE` can be used.
 For the above example, this would display in a HTML output as:

 ![eval F echo T](Embedded_Display_Items/evalF_echoT.png)

 Multiple code chunks can be embedded into a single R Markdown document, and it is good practice to partition your whole code into smaller, sensible code chunks that fit in and round descriptive formatted plain text to improve readability.
 It is also possible to run code chunks in real time within an R Markdown document itself.
 For a given code chunk in a `.Rmd` file, clicking <img src = "Embedded_Display_Items/run_code_chunks_above.png" alt = "run above chunks" width = "20" height = "20" style = "vertical-align:middle;"> will run all code chunks above it in real time, while clicking <img src = "Embedded_Display_Items/run_current_chunk.png" alt = "run current chunk" height = "20" style = "vertical-align:middle;"> will run that code chunk itself in real time.
 This is helpful when dynamically trialing and testing code while you write it into the R Markdown document.
 Note that if a code chunk depends on an output generated by any code chunk above it, the depending code chunk(s) above will need to be ran first.

 ### Task

-Since the last task, some further content has been added to the "Phenotypic differences" subsection of the practice R Markdown file (HTML output given below).
+Since the last task, some further content has been added to the "Phenotypic differences" sub-section of the practice R Markdown file (HTML output given below).
 This includes:

-- A code chunk to simulate an example plot of how muscle mass changes over time in response to twelve weeks of resistance *versus* endurance training
+- A code chunk to simulate an example plot of how muscle mass changes over time in response to 12 weeks of resistance *versus* endurance training
 - A sentence above the code chunk in formatted plain text that introduces the plot
 - A sentence below the code chunk that gives the final amount of muscle mass change *per* exercise type, with the values generated *via* in-line R code using the simulated data.